 Thinking more like a scientist

 To overcome these challenges, Hu and his colleagues decided to design a new program that more closely replicates the human cognition process—that "thinks" more like a scientist would—and is more user-friendly for biologists who may not have expertise in coding.
 Using LabGym, researchers can input examples of the behavior they want to analyze and teach the software what it should count.
-The program then uses to improve its ability to recognize and quantify the behavior.
+The program then uses deep learning to improve its ability to recognize and quantify the behavior.

 One new development in LabGym that helps it apply this more flexible cognition is the use of both video data and a so-called "pattern image" to improve the program's reliability.
 Scientists use videos of animals to analyze their behavior, but videos involve time series data that can be challenging for AI programs to analyze.